rubiefawn/remedy/reference/conditions.md

 * An Unconscious creature can’t move, speak, take actions or reactions.
 * An Unconscious creature is not aware of its surroundings.
 * An Unconscious creature automatically fails Strength-based checks unless the other party rolls disaster.
+When an Unconscious creature fails a Strength-based check, their margin of failure is 10.
 * When a creature becomes Unconscious, it loses concentration on all spells, drops whatever it is holding and falls to the ground, becoming Prone.